frigidplanet/udacity-dsnd/README.md

 # udacity-dsnd

-A place to hold all my projects from my Udacity Data Science Nano-degree program.
+A place to hold all my projects from my Udacity Data Science Nanodegree program.

 ### Idenfity Customer Segments